 Personal Kit & Gadgets

-These essentials will keep you connected and prepared for the likely situation ahead.
+These essentials will keep you connected and well prepared for almost anything the journey can throw at you.

 - Cash – If you’re heading into the sticks, there probably won’t be an ATM nearby for emergencies.
 In the event of an accident with another motorist, you’ll likely need cash to compensate them on the spot or face police involvement.